Where everything's made with love

 15. Serve warm or at room temperature with raspberry jam or preserves for dipping.

-Please share this post on your social media accounts like Facebook, Instagram, Twitter, and Pinterest if you enjoyed this recipe today.
+If you liked this pinwheel appetizer recipe, you are my people!
+If you enjoyed this recipe today, please share this post on your social media accounts like Facebook, Instagram, Twitter, and Pinterest.
 It would sure tickle me, and I'd be ever so grateful; thank you!

-If you haven't already, please check out my Facebook page and find me on Pinterest, where I'll post easy, delicious, and family-friendly recipes every week!
+If you haven't already, please check out my Facebook page and find me on Pinterest, where I will post easy, delicious, and family-friendly recipes every week!

 Love, GB (Betty Streff)